History of the Jews in Canada: Settlement (1783–1897)

-Abraham Jacob Franks settled at Quebec City in 1767.
+Abraham Jacob Franks settled in Quebec City in 1767.
 His son, David Salesby (or Salisbury) Franks, who afterward became head of the Montreal Jewish community, also lived in Quebec prior to 1774.
-Abraham Joseph, who was long a prominent figure in public affairs in Quebec City, took up his residence there shortly after his father's death in 1832.
+Abraham Joseph, who was long a prominent figure in public affairs in Quebec City, took up his residence there shortly after his father died in 1832.
 Quebec City's Jewish population for many years remained very small, and early efforts at organization were fitful and short-lived.
-A cemetery was acquired in 1853, and a place of worship was opened in a hall in the same year, in which services were held intermittently.
+A cemetery was acquired in 1853, and a place of worship was opened in a hall in the same year, where services were held intermittently.
 In 1892, the Jewish population of Quebec City had sufficiently augmented to permit the permanent establishment of the present synagogue, Beth Israel.
-The congregation was granted the right of keeping a register in 1897.
+The congregation was granted the right to keep a register in 1897.
 Other communal institutions were the Quebec Hebrew Sick Benefit Association, the Quebec Hebrew Relief Association for Immigrants, and the Quebec Zionist Society.
 By 1905, the Jewish population was about 350, in a total population of 68,834.

-According to census of 1871, there were 1,115 Jews living in Canada with 409 in Montreal, 157 in Toronto, and 131 in Hamilton with the rest living in Brantford, Quebec City, St. John, Kingston and London.
+According to the census of 1871, 1,115 Jews were living in Canada, including 409 in Montreal, 157 in Toronto, and 131 in Hamilton.